 A good general education is useful and some employers may ask for a group of subjects at National 4 or 5.

-You can take a fee-paying course at a private grooming training centre, such as City and Guilds Level 2 and 3 Certificates in Dog Grooming.
-Details are available from the British Dog Groomers Association (part of the Pet Industry Federation, formerly the Pet Care Trade Association).
+You can take a fee-paying course at a private grooming training centre, such as City and Guilds Level 2 Certificate and Level 3 Diploma in Dog Grooming.
+Details are available from the British Dog Groomers Association (part of the Pet Industry Federation).

 Previous work experience with animals, such as work in kennels, is helpful and sometimes essential.